 IYVON EDEBIRI (Artistic Director and Host) is a storyteller, producer and arts administrator.
 Born in Nigeria, Iyvon grew up in Brooklyn and went on to attend LaGuardia High School for the Arts, where she studied classical vocal music.
 She graduated from Brandeis University in 2013, where she earned a degree in International & Global Studies and Italian Studies with minors in Anthropology and Theatre Arts.
 Shortly after receiving her B.A., Iyvon was awarded a Fulbright Graduate Scholarship to conduct research in Italy, where she conducted ethnographic research with Italian natives and African immigrants to Italy and later assistant directed and dramaturged two American musicals in the city of Bologna, including the Italian National Premiere of Ragtime and Sweeney Todd: Il Barbiere di Fleet Street.
 Iyvon has worked at Primary Stages, Sundance Institute Theatre Program and The Public Theater and was recently awarded a Future of Audio Fellowship from The DO School in Berlin, Germany.
 When Iyvon is not busy producing, line-producing and company managing theater projects in the field of new play development and off-Broadway productions, you can find her consuming a ridiculous amount of television and wine.
 Don't worry though - Iyvon made sure that she got her MA in Arts Administration from Baruch College of the City of New York (CUNY) too.

 TODD KIRKLAND (Managing Director) is a technologist and digital ads consultant.
 Born and raised in the Boston area, he went on to graduate from Brandeis University in 2013, earning a degree in Computer Science with a minor in Business.
 After graduating, he moved to Ann Arbor to start his career as an IT Resident at Google.
 A couple years later, Todd moved to New York, continuing his career at Google: first, as an Ads Campaign Specialist, then an Ads Automation Consultant, and lastly as an Ads Business Operations Manager.
+Now, he is in Boston, working as a Customer Success Manager at JetPatch, a patch management software company.
 During his free time, Todd is building his DJ skills.
 He also hosts his own podcast, The Todd Talks.

 KATY DONNELLY (Producing Director) is a producer for Business Lunch Productions and Dumpling House Media.
 Raised in upstate New York & the Hudson Valley, she graduated from SUNY New Paltz and has worked as News Director for WFNP and Program Director at WGXC before moving to Brooklyn to work on narrative, documentary, and corporate projects.